Veridise/veridise-docs/zkvanguard-legacy/detectors/non-det-wit.md

 For example, the NDW detector would still report the same issue for circomlib's `IsZero` circuit, even though it is properly constrained.

-## Assesing Severity
+## How to Assess Severity

-The severity of a non-deterministic witness computation depends heavily on whether or not the involved signals have been properly constrained according to the design of the circuit.
-Assuming that the finding is not a false positive, then the consequences can be severe, as the verifier may accept a proof with signal assignments outside of what is intended, allowing malicious users to prove invalid statements.
+The severity of a non-deterministic witness computation depends on whether the involved signals are properly constrained.
+If a finding is not a false positive, it may have severe consequences, allowing invalid proofs to be accepted.